 Q. How to present own contribution on the financial documents supporting payment claims (e.g. invoices, payslips, etc.)?
 Does each invoice have to be split 15%/85% (25%/75%) or can the own contribution vary in case of different documents.

-A. Neither the Programme Manual nor other Programme documents specify how beneficiaries should declare own contribution on Interreg South Baltic invoices.
-Programme documents also do not impose the obligation to declare the proportion and the level of own contribution or of ERDF co-financing on each single supporting document.
-Beneficiaries are not obliged to declare on their documents the source the expenditure was paid from (or was accounted in ledger).
+A. Neither the Programme Manual nor other Programme documents specify how beneficiaries should declare their own contribution on Interreg South Baltic invoices.
+Programme documents also do not impose the obligation to declare the proportion and the level of own contribution or of ERDF co-financing on every single supporting document.
+Beneficiaries are not obliged to declare on their documents the source the expenditure was paid from (or was accounted in a ledger).

-For the controlling process, it is important to present the description of the accounting document that specifies the amount of eligible expenditures and enables to assign the expenditure to the particular project.
+For the controlling process, it is important to present the description of the accounting document that specifies the number of eligible expenditures and enables to assign the expenditure to the particular project.
 Throughout the reporting it is most important to keep the final proportion (own contribution / ERDF) resulting from the Subsidy Contract / Application Form – it is essential not to exceed the final amount of the ERDF co-funding from the Subsidy Contract.

 Nevertheless, if the report is prepared directly in the SL2014 system, the system suggests the co-financing separately for each accounting/supporting document (85% or 75%).
 However, this calculation should be treated only as a suggestion and can be amended.

 Beneficiaries must be aware that after examination of the project during the control/audit process, Managing Authority may launch the recovering procedure to recover funds (ERDF co-funding) in accordance to the percentage that was stated in the Subsidy Contract and the SL system.

 Q. List of documents: Can I report a correction invoice in the payment claim?